-UnaVision Italy is supported by Legambiente Trani, which is part of the National network of Legambiente an Italian environmental non-profit organization founded in 1980 with 20 regional coordination offices and more than 600 local groups of volunteers.
+UnaVision Italy is supported by Legambiente Trani, which is a part of the National network of Legambiente, an Italian environmental non-profit organization founded in 1980 with 20 regional coordination offices and more than 600 local groups of volunteers.

 In the city of Trani (Apulia Region- South Italy), thanks to the "shared goods" regulation, Legambiente has the availability of a municipal property between the suburbs and the historic center.
 This space becomes an open place to spread the UnaVision conception.

 The "social innovation hub" is a place with some green areas, a social gathering center here will include an eco-social-hostel and a cultural center with permanent residents (from 3 up to 15).
 A starting point to empowering, even at regional level, communities for a sustainable and resilient working and to an ecological, economical, social and digital transformation.
 Among social and multicultural interaction, social entrepreneurships, synergic and permaculture social gardens, food production and a "social restaurant", learning facilities, health services, circular economies, ecotourism and a green way the local communities is involved in cross-cultural, cross-generational, cross-sectoral opportunities.
 Starting as a Social Hub through concrete project the volunteers, want operate a real and perceived path of revitalization of public places to be returned to a community involved first in cleaning and regeneration activities, and then in a socialization process that will destine rural and urban places, where everybody can free express their creativity, and be involved in playful activities, able to freely socialize.